JakobKSvaneborg/gpaw/doc/documentation/sjm/sjm.rst

 **Constant inner potential (CIP) DFT:**

-The SJM can also be ran in the constant inner potential mode where the average electrostatic potential within the electrode, i.e. the inner potential, is controlled (see :ref:`the-electrode-potential` section).
+The SJM can also be ran in the constant inner potential mode where the average electrostatic potential within the electrode, i.e.  the inner potential, is controlled (see :ref:`the_electrode_potential` section).
 The usage of CIP-DFT is similar to the standard work function-based SJM with a few key changes.

 To use CIP-DFT mode, one needs to specify the potential reference scale and :literal:`cip` dict in the :literal:`sj` dict::